lukin0110/poetry-copier/docs/design.md

 > [!IMPORTANT]
 >
-> The [features](https://containers.dev/features) section of DevContainers are not used.
-Mainly to stay explicitly in
+> The [features](https://containers.dev/features) section of DevContainers is not used.
+Mainly to stay explicitly in control of what is installed
-> control of what is installed in the DevContainer.
-Useful features are:
+> in the DevContainer.
+Possible useful features are:
 > [docker-outside-of-docker](https://github.com/devcontainers/features/tree/main/src/docker-outside-of-docker) and
 > [docker-in-docker](https://github.com/devcontainers/features/tree/main/src/docker-in-docker).